 The reason we constantly upgrade our gear is twofold: First, because we want to look cool in the eyes of others – that’s the psychological reason.
-Second, because stuff brake and get outdated really, really fast.
+Second, because stuff break and get outdated really, really fast.
 Especially nowadays.

-You need to keep in touch with your friends – including your spouse – if you want to have a strong relationship with them and still have someone to call when your car brakes.
+You need to keep in touch with your friends – including your spouse – if you want to have a strong relationship with them and still have someone to call when your car breaks.

 Understanding this life concept will help you in many ways.
 Not only businesswise, but also in terms of keeping your marriage intact.

 Long ago I learned that even the most inanimate things we know of—stone, iron columns, copper pipes, gravel roads, a piece of paper—won’t last very long without attention and fixing and the loan of additional order.
 Existence, it seems, is chiefly maintenance.”
+Kevin Kelly

 Lesson #3: The Online World Is Manufactured by Users, Not by Big Institutions